Soumyazach/cfmedip_pipeline/README.md

 Include the fastq file location, metasheet location, run name
 ### Metasheet:
-Cases, Controls, Reference_cases, reference_controls, type, class, batch Modify the get_targets(wildcards) depending on what rules you want to run
+Cases, Controls, Reference_cases, reference_controls, type, class, batch
-### Rules Trim, Align, Sort, Deduplicate: Align rule should be run as medium job.
-Make sure the time is atleast 48 hours in the cluster.json file
+### Rules Trim, Align, Sort, Deduplicate:
+Align rule should be run as medium job.
+Make sure the time is atleast 48 hours in the cluster.json file.
+Modify the get_targets(wildcards) depending on what rules you want to run
 ### Rule QC plots: Main Chromosome Unique Reads, Duplication plot, CpG Enrichment.
 ### Rule Medips:
 Output: medips.rds file, wig file (can be uploaded on IGV browser to view the read counts and compare)